 When I look back on my life, I see the steps and choreography.
 Each new beginning and ending birthed a new phrase in my dance.
 I’ve always had a strong curiosity for the deeper meaning behind life, our thoughts, and actions, how our body functions, how we heal, why we do what we do.
 I wouldn’t say I grew up feeling like I fit in; I was self-conscious, awkward, hard on myself, and didn’t always make the best decisions in my early years.
-But, through the years many teachers, books, friendships, and relationships would begin to guide my choreography.
-Steps were slowly building into phrases to make up the dance of my life, which to this day, is being created with fierce passion, love, and courage.
+But, being surround my music was a deep Muse that would guide my trauma healing.
+Through the years many teachers, books, friendships, and relationships would begin to guide my choreography.
+Steps were slowly building into phrases to make up the dance of my life, which to this day, is being created with humility, curiosity, love, and courage.

-I left home at a young age, found my way to college to study Exercise Science and Dance, at nineteen experienced deep loss when my boyfriend passed away, threw myself into work and studies, moved across country for an internship and work, moved back across country for a better job and roots, navigated through more heartbreak, challenging times, learning experiences and teachers, started a blog and website, experienced the depths of my heart through the deep grief of losing my mother, met new layers of myself while in India for a month, experienced more heartbreak and change upon returning, and I’m venturing into a new business as co-owner of Intentional Bliss Retreats, offering an online library of videos and tools to cultivate and awaken rhythms of inner bliss, all while continuing my passion and love of dance.
-Standing here now, I’ve discovered a renewed sense of passion in sharing ways to cultivate the art of our life and the art of our heart and soul.
+I left home at a young age, found my way to college to study Exercise Science/Dance, at nineteen experienced deep loss when my boyfriend passed away.
+I threw myself into work and studies, moved across country for an internship and work, and moved back across the country for a better job and roots.
+As life would unfold, I navigated through more heartbreak, challenging times, learning experiences, dance performances and ballroom dance competitions, and amazing teachers.
+From the encouragement of a friend, I started a blog, and The Dancing Soul website was birthed in 2011, I experienced new depths of my heart in the grief of losing my mother in 2014, I met new layers of myself in India for a month immersing in YTT.
+I experienced more heartbreak and ending of karmic relations upon returning.
+I found my way into a Priestess of the Rose year spiral learning the ways of Venus/Rose.
+A Priestesses of The Moon Program called me in, which led to Egypt Pilgrimages, which led to A Moon Guide Facilitator training.
+I’m leading Moon Rhythms Retreats, Moon circles, Sound Temples, have a Sound School, and entering my second year of learning the ways of tending the Oracle Altar/Fire in the Oracle Arts Apprenticeship.
+I offer a Moon Rhythms Rose Altar of videos/tools to cultivate and awaken rhythms of inner bliss, all while continuing my passion and love of dance.
+Standing here now, I’ve discovered a renewed sense of passion in sharing ways to cultivate the art of our life and the art of our heart’s abode.

 My path hasn’t always been an easy one, but it continues to be a nurturing ground for cultivating a deep sense of comfort in my own body, who I am as a woman, as a teacher, and as a friend.
-I’m grateful to my teachers, in all areas of life, and for the lifelong whispers of my voice, my heart, my soul, my Sat Nam ~ my true essence!
+I’m grateful to my teachers, in all areas of life, and for the lifelong music of my voice, my heart, and my soul!
 And so the dance continues.

 My fascination with how the body works began early.
 I remember growing up with the exercise shows on PBS, and begging my father to sign me up for a subscription to monthly exercise/nutrition cards.
 I loved them; I would study them with such curiosity.
-Ultimately, they gave me a glimpse of these beautiful vessels we’re gifted with.
+Ultimately, they gave me a glimpse of these beautiful vessels we’re gifted.
 At eleven years old, I did yoga for the first time.
 It was a Redbook VHS tape from the library and my life would never be the same.
-The light I’ve always sensed, even in younger years, was fleeting.
+The Muse I’ve always sensed, even in younger years, was fleeting.
 I couldn’t hold on to it, but in yoga, I felt it again, and this time, I was aware of its relation to my body.
-This connection would teach me how to hold the light for longer periods.
+This connection would teach me how to hold the inspirations for longer periods.
 The dormant seed was deeply nurtured and laid the groundwork for a life of exploration into how my mind, my soul, and my body relate to one another and the whole.
-I spent time at two Ashrams for a month each, one in the states and one recently in India to go deeper into these ancient yogic teachings.
+I spent time at two Ashrams for a month each, one in the states and one in India in 2015 to go deeper into these ancient ways with deep honor for the culture who birthed them.
 For the rest of my life, I will continue to dance in the sweet rhythms yoga awakens in me.
-I’m honored to share these ancient teachings with all of you.
-Sat Nam Loves!
+I’m honored to share these ancient teachings with all of you through mantra and body explorations.